 Golden’s hotspot for downhill biking can be found on Mount 7, the prominent peak just east of town.
 Named for the ephemeral 7 that appears high on the ridgeline each spring, this trail network has been the heart of local downhill riding for many years.

 Mount 7 features one incredible climb, stunning views, and descent options that will blow your socks off!
 Catch your breath at the top and take your time watching paragliders, hang gliders and downhill mt. bikers launching themselves from the steeps of Mt.
-7. Enjoy the views, check your brakes and launch yourself too.
-The descent is a real brake burner but there are some more sane options to get down.
-The easiest is the road you came up.
+7. Over the years, the mainly old-school style trails have taken on a rougher and more rugged appearance.
+Its character can be summarized as steep!
+It’s no bike park, just pure, proper downhill riding.
+Some new XC trails are starting to be developed on Mount 7.
+Namely the bidirectional XC trail Schacher, which climbs right up to the Launch site.

-You can either drive up the Mount 7 forest service road, as the majority of downhill specialists do, or ride your cross country mountain bike the entire 14 km to Mt 7 Lookout.
+You can either drive up the Mount 7 forest service road, as the majority of downhill specialists do, or ride your cross-country mountain bike up.
 It is very rewarding and the views of the Rockies, Purcells and Columbia Wetlands are incredible.

 The road does get graded about once a year, but it can still be rough in places and dusty in the summer.
 During the spring melt, the road can take until the beginning of June to fully dry out.
 Expect the road to be gated at the 10km mark if you come early season.